 An aspect or component of a system whose capacity imposes a limit on performance.
 In MySQL Enterprise Monitor, you identify bottlenecks in areas such as I/O or memory usage using graphs, and use advisors to automatically raise alerts when problems occur.

 See Also repository.

 See Also advisor.

 A software component (analogous to a “driver”) that provide connectivity to the MySQL server for client programs.
 MySQL comes with connectors for several programming languages and frameworks.
-The MySQL Enterprise Monitor product includes plugins for certain collectors, to monitor queries sent by application programs and use that data within the Query Analyzer.
+The MySQL Enterprise Monitor product includes plugins for certain collectors, to help monitor queries sent by application programs and use that data within the Query Analyzer.

 The MySQL Enterprise Monitor product interfaces with many different databases and other kinds of servers.
 Each of these components can have its own login and security credentials.
 MySQL Enterprise Monitor pulls performance data from the MySQL servers that you monitor, stores the resulting data in a repository that is also a MySQL server, and sends alerts by communicating through other kinds of servers such as SMTP for e-mail alerts and NMS for SNMP traps.
 It pulls support-related data from the My Oracle Support site.
-You view the results in the Dashboard, which is protected by its own login and optionally by LDAP authentication.
+You view the results in the UI, which is protected by its own login and optionally by LDAP authentication.

 The MySQL Enterprise Dashboard is a web-based interface to the MySQL Enterprise Service Manager.
 The user interface consists of a series of tab pages.
 The back end is a Java application powered by the Tomcat server.

 Data values derived from server status variables, operating system status information, and MySQL table information.
 You can reference these items using mnemonic names in expressions when you create or edit rules.
 For a list of data collection items, see Appendix D, Data Collection Items.